robbelouwet/masterthesis-forkskinny/reports/second_semester/week7.md

 correctly.
 I don't want to jump to conclusions, but at the moment a single round only needs 7-15 cycles in my implementation :)))

+# Sunday

+Before noon, I installed a [benchmarking tool](https://github.com/google/benchmark) to analyze cpu usage and inspect call stacks and see what symbols/functions require the most execution time.
+You can find the results under src/benchmarking/results.
+It's quite astonishing to see that a tremendous amount of execution time is spent on loading unaligned memory into or from AVX2 vectors.
+When inspecting the perf output, you really see a lot of execution time and percentage goes to the '__memmove_avx_unaligned_erms' symbol, which is called by libc's 'memcpy' and 'memmove' to optimize loading unaligned SIMD vectors.
+In other words, I'm going to have to refactor where and how I load the cipher state during the rounds.
+I already knew that SIMD really requires 32-byte alignment for fast optimizations, but I need to think on how I'm going to apply this.

 ## What was on my mind